EmilcyFelipe/EmilcyFelipe/README.md

 ## About me:
   I am Front-end developer.
 My skills focus on Web, Html, CSS and javascript.
 At the moment, i'm studying Reactjs and others complementary techs.

+## My Repository
+  So, this is my time line of learning, you will find some projects that is not good and not very useful, but they were sources and very important to my learning.
+Don't make sense i just let the best saved here.
+You will find others that is good, but they are the result others.

 ## Contato
   - 📫 felipe.progweb@gmail.com </br>